Preconditioned Regularized Wasserstein Proximal Sampling: Analysis in Gaussian distributions

 Suppose further that the initial Gaussian distribution $\rho_0 = \gN(0, \Sigma_0)$ has its covariance commuting with $\Sigma$.
 Let $\rho_k$ be the iterations generated by PBRWP, and let $\tilde\rho_{k} = \wprox_{T,V}^M(\rho_{k})$.
 Further let $\lambda$ be such that $\sqrt{M}^{-1} \Sigma_k \sqrt{M}^{-1}$ are uniformly bounded below by some $\lambda$ (which holds as $\Sigma_k \rightarrow \Sigma$).
 Let the step-size $\eta$ be bounded by

 Then the exact discrete-time PBRWP method has the following decay in KL divergence:

-\end{theorem} \begin{proof}[Sketch Proof] From the condition, there exists a (Gaussian) distribution $\gN(0, \hat\Sigma)$ such that $\wprox_{T,V}^M(\gN(0, \hat\Sigma)) = \gN(0, \beta^{-1} \Sigma)$.
+\end{theorem} \begin{proof}[Sketch Proof] Note that the covariance commuting condition can be easily satisfied by taking $\Sigma_0$ to be a multiple of the identity.
+From the condition, there exists a (Gaussian) distribution $\gN(0, \hat\Sigma)$ such that $\wprox_{T,V}^M(\gN(0, \hat\Sigma)) = \gN(0, \beta^{-1} \Sigma)$.
 Uniqueness comes from the closed-form kernel \cref{eq:kernelMarkovGaussian} and the invertibility of Gaussian convolution on the range of $\wprox^M_{T,V}$.
 Moreover, the PBRWP iterations generate Gaussian distributions, with closed-form covariance updates.
 The KL divergence between two Gaussians has a closed form in terms of the means and covariances, from which the decay comes using a Taylor expansion.
 The full proof is given in \ref{app:discreteTime}. \end{proof}